Hamid Gul: Family

 His father was a farmer who served in the British Army.
 He was survived by his wife, who died in October 2019.
 He has two sons Umar and Abdullah and a daughter Uzma.
 His son Abdullah Gul, holds the office of Chairman Tehreek-e-Jawanan Pakistan and Kashmir (TJP).
 His daughter Uzma is the Chairperson Jammu Kashmir Solidarity Movement & Pak Kashmir Women Alliance.

 Death

 Hamid Gul suffered a haemorrhagic stroke in Murree.
 According to reports, he had been suffering from high blood pressure and headaches for some time.
-His death was condoled by Former Prime Minister Nawaz Sharif, Former Chief of Army Staff Raheel Sharif, Former Chief of Army Staff Ashfaq Parvez Kayani, Imran Khan and other high officials.
+His death was condoled by Prime Minister Nawaz Sharif, Chief of Army Staff Raheel Sharif, Former General Kayani, Imran Khan and other high officials.
 Gul is buried at the army cemetery in Westridge, Rawalpindi.

 Among his possessions was a piece of the Berlin Wall, gifted to him by the Germans for "delivering the first blow" to the Soviet Union.